Breadcrumb

 - Change positions and turn often to help reduce constant pressure on the skin.
 Learn the proper way to move yourself or to move a person you are caring for so that you avoid folding and twisting skin layers.

 - Spread body weight.
-Use pressure-relieving supports and devices, especially if you are confined to a bed or chair for any length of time, to help prevent pressure injuries.
+Use pressure-relieving supports and devices, especially if you are confined to a bed or chair for any length of time.
 Pad the metal parts of a wheelchair to help reduce pressure and friction.

 - Eat a balanced diet that includes plenty of protein.

-- Use skin lotions to keep the skin from drying out and cracking, which makes the skin more likely to get pressure injuries.
+Use skin lotions to keep the skin from drying out and cracking, which makes the skin more likely to get pressure injuries.
 Barrier lotions or creams have ingredients that can act as a shield to help protect the skin from moisture or irritation.
-Control your weight.

-Watch for early signs of a pressure injury.
-These can include:
+- Watch for early signs of a pressure injury.
+Check your skin twice a day.

 - A new area of redness that doesn't go away within a few minutes of taking pressure off the area.